ropensci/plater/blog-post.md

 ![Example plate layout](plate-1.png)

-Typically, I make myself a map like the image above describing what goes where and take it with me into the lab to do the experiment.
-The map creates a powerful mental image binding each experimental condition to a particular physical location on the plate.
-With dramatic treatments, you might even be able to visually see the results of your experiment: all the cells in this column died, or the cells grew like crazy in that row.
+Typically, I make myself a map like the image above describing what goes where.
+I take it with me into the lab to do the experiment.
+The map creates a powerful mental connection between each experimental condition and its particular physical location on the plate.
+With large effects, you might even be able to visually see the results of your experiment: all the cells in this column died, or the cells grew like crazy in that row.

-This is very space-efficient and convenient to work with physically and remember mentally.
+This is very convenient to work with physically and remember mentally.

 ## Plates are not tidy

-The problem is that you can pack a ton of complexity into a small experiment and mapping that back into a [tidy](https://www.jstatsoft.org/article/view/v059i10) framework isn't always easy.
-Each well has an ID.
-The top left well is in row A and column 1, so its ID is A01.
+The problem is that you can pack a ton of complexity into a small experiment and mapping that back into a [tidy](https://www.jstatsoft.org/article/view/v059i10) framework for analysis isn't always easy.

+One way to map from data to plate is through well IDs.
+Each well has one.
+For example, the top left well is in row A and column 1, so its ID is A01.
 The well in the third row down and 5th column over is C05.
 But how do you say that everything in row A is sample X, everything in row B is sample Y, and so on?

 My first strategy was to put it in the code, with a mess like this: